Congruences involving generalized central trinomial coefficients

-where $(-)$ denotes the Jacobi symbol.
+where $(-)$ denotes the Legendre symbol.
 We also raise several conjectures some of which involve parameters in the representations of primes by certain binary quadratic forms. \endabstract 2010 {\it Mathematics Subject Classification}.\,Primary 11A07, 11B75; Secondary 05A10, 05A15, 11B65, 11E25. {\it Keywords}.
 Congruences, central trinomial coefficients, Motzkin numbers, central Delannoy numbers.
-Supported by the National Natural Science Foundation (grant 10871087) and the Overseas Cooperation Fund (grant 10928101) of China. \endthanks \endtopmatter \document
+Supported by the National Natural Science Foundation (grant 11171140) of China and the PAPD of Jiangsu Higher Education Institutions. \endthanks \endtopmatter \document

 \heading{1.
 Introduction}\endheading

 For $n\in\N=\{0,1,2,\ldots\}$, the $n$th central trinomial coefficient is the coefficient of $x^n$ in the expansion of $(1+x+x^2)^n$.
 Since $T_n$ is the constant term of $(1+x+x^{-1})^n$, by the multi-nomial theorem we see that